The African Wild Dog

 While great efforts, such as habitat conservation, are going into preserving the African wild dog the fundamental knowledge of its reproductive biology to enable assisted breeding, which is likely to become an essential tool in preserving and repopulating the species, is sadly lacking.

-Leanne’s work has been continued by IBREAM’s second African wild dog Ph.D. student Femke Van den Berghe.
-Her project mainly focussed on male reproductive biology, the development of semen freezing techniques and non-invasive methods for detection of ovulation in this species.
-Ultimately, it is hoped that a high-quality sperm bank and artificial insemination (AI) techniques can be developed in order to assist the long-term conservation of this species.
+Femke van den Berghe became involved with IBREAM as IBREAM’s second African wild dog Ph.D. student and followed up on the initial achievements made by Leanne Van der Weyde.
+Femke’s project mainly focussed on male reproductive biology, the development of semen freezing techniques and non-invasive methods for detection of ovulation in this species.
+Her effortless work has put IBREAM and partners in a position to now move forward with a high-quality sperm bank and the development of artificial insemination (AI) techniques in order to assist the long-term conservation of this species.

-Femke started her Ph.D. at James Cook University, Townsville, Australia in February 2014.
-To answer her research questions, she has worked with 5 zoological institutions in the US, as well as a wildlife sanctuary in Namibia, and will finish her Ph.D. early 2018.
+Femke performed her Ph.D. at James Cook University, Townsville, Australia between 2014 and 2018.
+She achieved her goals working with 5 zoological institutions in the US, as well as a wildlife sanctuary in Namibia.
+She finished her Ph.D. early in 2018.
 Details of her different studies and results can be found here:

 1. Improved sperm freezing in the African wild dog